 Once the computer starts from CD or DVD, we may get the following message:

-Please press any key to boot from installation disc.
+Please press any key to boot from installation disc and then choose a language and click Next to continue.

-That is because Windows can only be installed to GPT disk under UEFI mode but you plan to install Windows 7 on a MBR disk, which has been introduced just now.
+That is because Windows can only be installed to GPT disk under UEFI mode but you plan to install Windows 7 on an MBR disk.
 At this time, the best solution is to convert the target disk to GPT.
-If there is no important data saved on this disk, we can delete all existing partitions and then initialize the disk to GPT by calling out Diskpart.
-Steps are as follows:

 Once the partition that will install Windows 7 has been decided, Windows will start installing automatically.
 It may restart for several times, so please wait patiently.